GoodBotCo/GoodBotCo.github.io/_posts/2016-09-15-thin-models-with-concerns.md

 # How to make fat models thin again with Rails Concerns

-One of the most common principles of Rails you might hear when starting off is — Fat Models, Thin Controllers.
+One of the most common principles of Rails you might hear when starting off is - *Fat Models, Thin Controllers*.
 For sure, fat models are way better than having fat controllers, it helps create a better API for any model that you might have, but I am sure your User model is already going out of hand.
 That’s where Concerns come in helpful.
 They are a great way to extract a part of a model that does not seem to belong there, what belongs there and doesn’t is purely subjective and depends on your project, but you would surely see patterns.
 This will also help you go full-bore on Single Responsibility Principle, the benefits of which can be found all over the internet.
 Here is a typical scenario of where Concerns come in useful, with an all famous example of a News application in the works.
 Of course, the news app will have a News model, but let’s also have a simple Comment model.